-If you were summoned to appear at the Mammoth Lakes courthouse on Tuesday, March 11th, group #385, this trial is still going forward and you DO need to appear.
+If you were summoned to appear at the Mammoth Lakes courthouse on Tuesday, March 11th, group #385, this trial has been vacated and you DO NOT need to appear.

 There are currently no pending jury trials scheduled for the Bridgeport courthouse.

 You can also check the status of pending jury panels by visiting our Facebook page at www.facebook.com/MonoCourt